Live HTTPS traffic inspection

 Short answers; details live in the docs.

 Often no for solo debugging—collections and Send are in-app.
-Teams with collaboration in another client can still export cURL.
+Teams with collaboration in another client can still export cURL or Postman collections.
 See API Client.

 Designed to stay on your Mac.
 Check your build for optional analytics or crash reporting in Security & privacy.